stiliajohny/Book-The-Tao-of-Ansible/README.md

 ## Free PDF Resources

-For free access to PDFs and additional resources, visit:
+For free access to PDFs, ePubs, and MOBI versions of the book, visit:

 - [./docs directory](./docs)